Expert Guide to Business Structuring in Belarus

 Overlooking Tax Implications

-Tax regimes vary for branches and subsidiaries.
-Choosing the wrong structure without proper tax analysis can increase your financial burden.
+Tax treatment differs between branches, representative offices, and subsidiaries.
+Choosing a structure without proper tax analysis can create an unnecessary financial burden.

 3